-The Oriental Theatre on Milwaukee's east side turned 90 at the beginning of this month.
-Its first day in operation was on July 2nd, 1927.
+The Oriental Theatre on Milwaukee's east side turned 90 at the beginning of July.
+Its first day in operation was July 2, 1927.

-Lake Effect recently highlighted Milwaukee Film’s long-term lease of the Oriental Theatre, which will begin in July of next year.
+Lake Effect recently highlighted Milwaukee Film’s long-term lease of the Oriental Theatre, which begins in July 2018.
 Milwaukee Film is the latest in a long line of organizations and individuals who have operated the theater during its history.

 It’s a fascinating history, starting with the Saxe brothers who first owned the theatre.
 The legend goes that the brothers, originally in the business of sign making for burlesque and early movie theatres, were owed money from one of those theatres; they took possession of the Oriental in exchange for the unpaid debt, according to film contributor Dave Luhrssen.

 The Saxe brothers expanded their hold in the movie business and started one of the first regional chains in the Milwaukee area.
 "The Oriental then was going to be the crown jewel of the Saxe Empire," Luhrssen notes.

 As soon as you walk into the lobby of the Oriental, Luhrssen adds, "the eye rests nowhere."
 Filled with architecture and designs influenced by East Asia, the theatre was meant to fill its guests with awe.

 Eric Levin, the Oriental's manager, notes that all of the different designs are somewhat meaningless with all of the movie palaces of the day taking influence from many different exotic lands.
 He believes that the design for the Oriental was inspired by the discovery of King Tut's tomb in the early twenties.
 "It kind of drove this fascination with exotic other lands, and that's what they tried to create in these palaces - kind of an escapist environment," says Levin.